kirangagitau/C-Language/README.md

 # C-Language
-the C languge program examples.
+this is an easy study guide for the C languge with articulate and commented program examples.